FuseByExample/websocket-activemq-camel/README.md

-# Example showing How to use WebSocket HTML 5 with ActiveMQ and Camel
+# Example showing How to use WebSocket HTML5 with ActiveMQ, Camel, Karaf & JBoss Fuse technology

+TODO

 ## ActiveMQ